ahmadou5/sarosdocs/docs/getting-started/installation.md

 # Installation

+Create a Dapp that is Powered by `Saros` Liquidity engine.

+## Quick Start

+## System requirements

-Ensure you have the following requirements in place:
+Before you begin, make sure you have the following requirements in place:

+- Node.js 18.8 or later.
 - Operating System: Linux, Mac OS, or Windows.
 - Development Environment: You'll need an Integrated Development Environment (IDE) installed.
 We recommend Visual Studio Code.
 - Languages: Saros AMM SDK(SarosSwap) and Saros DLMM supports JavaScript. while Saros DLMM/rs Supports Rust, Make sure you have the appropriate language environment set up.